scality/Zenko/docs/docsource/reference/apis/cloudserver/access_control/ACLs/index.rst

    </AccessControlPolicy>

 The sample ACL includes an Owner element identifying the owner via the account’s canonical user ID.
-The Grantelement identifies the grantee (either a specific account or a predefined group), and the permission granted.
-This default ACL has one Grantelement for the owner.
-You grant permissions by adding Grantelements, each grant identifying the grantee and the permission.
+The Grant element identifies the grantee (either a specific account or a predefined group), and the permission granted.
+This default ACL has one Grant element for the owner.
+You grant permissions by adding Grant elements, each grant identifying the grantee and the permission.